YeahISurf/aero-prosthetics/README.md

 Next.js 15 introduced a breaking change where `params` and `searchParams` are now Promises rather than synchronous objects.
 This affects pages that use these properties, particularly in the `generateMetadata` function and page components.

-The deployment-specific version of the about page (`src/app/[locale]/about/page.tsx`) has been updated to handle this change by:
+The deployment-specific versions of the about and contact pages have been updated to handle this change by:

 1. Updating the `Props` type to use Promise for params:
    ```typescript